SrijanSriv211/Silia/README.md

 Silia 0.5M performs the best in all benchmarks compared to Quark-v2 0.5M while it does lose to Spark-v4 5M in PIQA and LAMBADA benchmarks it remains in 2nd best model in both of these benchmarks.

+One interesting point is that despite attaining the loss of $2.393$ by the time the model was trained on 1B tokens at step 20k Silia continued to learn more and improve, this suggests that Silia might have the capacity to perform even better than the version which is being reported in-here.

 ### 6.2.
 Generation Outputs
 #### 6.2.1.
 Silia 0.5M (mine)
 _- Belief off then, few infrarested directed in Kanetware, deference.
 Compost, Vocanter, and David Harbor Kanet.
 An over 100-minded nature.
 And the amount of a book of curriculum, produced director offered by the part of the two books and how in the past form.
 The smallest, the experiment was made to morality and papers, finds the history of ruling.
 Since the vote of power months and history are used to preserve the <|end-text|>he just accepting the writing of a joint ages, and she says._